spacelufter/osc-sonic-pi-webapp/SONIC_PI_README.md

 3. Run the script (press the Run button)
 4. Open the HTML test page in your browser
 5. Send commands using the buttons or text input

+## Using the Loop Creator

+The Loop Creator interface allows you to create and manage multiple Sonic Pi loops with customizable parameters:

+1. Click on the "Loop Creator" tab in the HTML interface
+2. Click "Add Loop" to create a new loop
+3. Configure the loop parameters:
+   - **Loop Name**: A unique name for your loop
+   - **Synth**: Choose from Sonic Pi's built-in synthesizers
+   - **Note**: Select the note to play
+   - **Sleep Time**: Time between notes (in seconds)
+   - **Attack**: How quickly the note reaches full volume (0-5 seconds)
+   - **Sustain**: How long the note holds at full volume (0-5 seconds)
+   - **Release**: How long the note takes to fade out (0-5 seconds)
+4. Click "Start Loop" to begin playing the loop
+5. Click "Stop Loop" to stop the loop
+6. Click "Remove" to delete the loop

+You can create multiple loops with different parameters, and they will all play simultaneously in Sonic Pi.

 ## Example Commands